zipper/ckeditor.collapsable/README.md

     collapsable: {
         useFallbackCSS: false,                               // Whether to use generic fallback CSS for CK editor
+        headingTag: 'h3',                                    // Tag used for a heading element
         bemClass: {
             block: 'wysiwyg-collapsable',                    // Main class assigned to block
             elements: {